dotastro/hacks-collector/README.md

 is easy, and we describe the file format and the steps to take to add a file below.

+First, you need to make a new `branch' to this repo by clicking on the "Branch:master" drop down button and type in a name for your branch.
+Now you've made a branch of this repo, you need to navigate into the right conference folder e.g. dotastro8 and create a new file describing your hack.

 The file format
 ---------------